-Here at The Wine Gallery, we make no effort to hide the kinds of wines that we like best, and which we love sharing with our subscribers… and these tend to be those which come from smaller, independent, often somewhat off-the-wall producers.
+Here at Good Pair Days, we make no effort to hide the kinds of wines that we like best, and which we love sharing with our subscribers… and these tend to be those which come from smaller, independent, often somewhat off-the-wall producers.
 While we can’t say - by any means - that 100% of the vino we like to drink comes from tiny one-man-and-his-dog estates, overseen by old school mates hand-picking indigenous yeast particles off mangled old vines (or something of the sort), there’s no doubt that we generally prefer the small to the large, the local to the international, and the low-yielding to the world-conquering.

 That being said, we do find the mega wine producers pretty fascinating.
 There’s no questioning the fact that most of the world’s biggest wine companies have played an important role in shaping the industry as we know it today, and in laying the foundations for smaller, quirkier companies to build upon.
 What’s more, while small and independent estate wines tend to be a bit more interesting and memorable to drink, that doesn’t mean that those which come out of massive conglomerates are necessarily bad.
 In fact, more often than not, such huge companies have unrivalled access to amazingly talented oenologists and vintners, and generally do a great job of pinpointing what it is that makes each grape varietal special and unique.

 So, personal preferences aside, we thought it was high time to take a closer look at the top ten biggest wine companies in the world today.
-Astonishingly, these 10 companies produce almost 15% of the wine drank around the world… which suggests that they must be doing something right.
+Astonishingly, these 10 companies produce almost 15% of the wine we drink around the world… which suggests that they must be doing something right.
 What’s more, all the companies we’ll outline below have a vast array of subsidiaries, sister labels, and other organisations within their umbrella; many of which do a pretty good job of disguising their associations and coming across as the kind of independent, small scale operations we alluded to above.
 Let’s take a closer look at the big ten, and see what they’re best known for!

 1. E & J Gallo